Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Backstock Labeling

-All back stock items must have the blue Metrc tag or a copy of the blue Metrc tag attached to the container holding those items.
-This enhances traceability and helps the DCC recognize what items belong to which packages.
+All backstock items must have the blue Metrc tag, or a copy of the blue Metrc tag, attached to the container holding those items.
+This enhances traceability and helps the DCC recognize which items belong to which packages.
 "Their team also advised me that any items located in a drawer or cabinet on the floor is also considered backstock, and would also require the tag associated with those products," Jordan noted.
+Keeping backstock tagged and your Metrc inventory reconciled is the fastest way to pass this part of an inspection.

 Handling Trade Samples and Donations